 We would recommend everyone who is creating custom website chatbots to do so using the v2 API.
 All our new chatbots are built using the v2API.

 The big change for v2 is that it uses Google’s OAuth2 for its authentication, with v1 you could simply use the client access token when calling the v1 API.
 Implementing the features required to authenticate against the new v2 API means some significant extra development effort.

 If you need assistance or advice with your own chatbot v2 upgrade please get in touch, we are Dialogflow experts and would be happy to help!

-At the Bot Forge, we specialise in building chatbots so you feel free to contact us if you want to discuss further.
+At the Bot Forge, we specialise in building chatbots, book a free consultation to learn more.